agoda-com/standards-c-sharp/docs/collections/non-public-api-types.md

 When none of the above are true:

 - Expose a more specific interface, or the concrete type if no suitable interface exists.
 There is little advantage of returning an `IEnumerable<T>` when you have a `List<T>`, as you will likely to need to `.ToList()` it as some point anyway.
 Expose `IList<T>` instead.
-- This is code you completely control, so you don't need to worry about breaking clients.

 #### Don't